-No. S. 254.-Statement of Sanitary Measures adopted against Hongkong.
+No. S. 291.-Statement of Sanitary Measures adopted against Hongkong.

-Place or Port.
-Nature of Measures.
+Place or Port, Nature of Measures.
 Date.
 Reference to Government Notification.
-Netherlands- India.
+Netherlands-India.
 Hongkong declared an infected port on account of plague.
 Importation of the following articles from Hongkong or transshipped at this port is temporarily prohibited:-(1) wearing apparel, old and worn clothes, household effects for daily use, and used bedding, unless these goods are transported as personal luggage or in consequence of removal; (2) rags.
 (Refuse of new goods coming direct from the weaving-mills, from workshops where apparel is made, or from bleaching-establishments, artificial wool, and cuttings of newspaper, are not considered as rags.)
 10th Feb., 1920.
-No. S. 38, Quarantine up to 21 days according to the state of health on board the ships but subject to exemption on pro- duction of certificates legalised by the Netherlands Consul-General at Hongkong. • Shanghai.
-Quarantine imposed on arrivals from Hongkong, on account of plague.
-1st May, 192 2.
-No. S 145.
+No. S. 38.
+Quarantine up to 21 days according to the state of health on board the ships but subject to exemption on pro- duction of certificates legalised by the Netherlands Consul-General at Hongkong.
 Indo-China.
 Certain sanitary measures imposed on all native passengers and all ships coming from Hongkong and entering the ports of Indo-China, on account of small-pox and plague.
 9th May, 1922.
-Sanitary inspection has become equally obligatory for European passengers and their baggage.
-Tsingtau.
-Quaractine imposed on arrivals from Hongkong, on account of plague.
+Sanitary inspection has become equally obligatory for European passengers and their baggage. • Tsingtau.
+Quarantine imposed on arrivals from Hongkong, on account of plague.
 11th May, 1922.
 No. S. 156.
 Ningpo.
 Quarantine imposed on arrivals from Hongkong.
-6th May, 1922. . •• Newchwang.
+6th May, 1922. •• Newchwang.
 Quarantine imposed on arrivals from Hongkong.
-15th May, 1922. ••• Foochow.
-Quarantine imposed on arrivals from Hongkong.
-30th June, 19 22. •••
+15th May, 1922. •••